bobbyyit/card-game/README.md

 "game/player/add", add a player to the game

-"game/player/remove?player-id=<id-returned>", remove the player given the id
+"game/player/remove?player-id={id-returned}", remove the player given the id

 "game/players", lists players and their cards in the game

 "deck/create", creates a deck and returns the id

-"deck/assign?deck-id=<deck-id>", assigns the deck to game
+"deck/assign?deck-id={deck-id}", assigns the deck to game

 "deck/un-dealt", shows un-dealth cards, (need to create a new deck after showing cards)

 "deck/shuffle", shuffles the deck of cards

-"deal?player-id=<playerid>&quantity=<a-quantity>", deal number of cards to the specified player
+"deal?player-id={playerid}&quantity={a-quantity}", deal number of cards to the specified player